Review 2022 – Dryflow® Vapordri HEPA Hand Dryer

 Calculating the energy efficiency of a dryer depends on 2 things, rated power and the dry speed.

 The Vapordri has an intelligent heat system which means it disables the heat element and reduces energy usage when the room temperature is above 24 degrees C. This reduces the heat down from 1.5kW to 1kW or 3.06 – 4.58 W/hour per dry.
+To give you an idea, that means 1800 dries possible per £1 spent on electricity compared to 143 dries per £1 spent on paper towels.

 It is always difficult to assess the manufacturer’s stated sound levels as there is no single uniform standard.
 The Vapordri is measured from a 2m distance, others from 1m, so 65.6 dB(A) is more likely to be 75 dB(A) from 1 metre.
 The reality is that the noise level is acceptable and the sound quality smooth.
 We think given the dry speed, it is actually pretty quiet and the noise should not be a concern for all but the most sensitive areas.